 II.
-Credit Concentration Risk
+Credit concentration risk

-• The impact on CRAR, under assumed scenarios of top 1, 2, 3 single borrower exposures moving to 'loss advances' category requiring 100 per cent provisioning, was assessed.
+• The impact of CRAR, under assumed scenarios of top 1, 2, 3 single borrower exposures moving to 'loss advances' category, requiring 100 per cent provisioning, was assessed.
 These exposures may not necessarily be 'standard advances' but are identified based on their potential to require higher provisioning, thereby reflecting more impactful stress scenario.

 III.
-Interest Rate Risk in Trading Book
+Interest rate risk in trading book